Mapmo/table_processing_plugin/TESTS.md

 	10. Exit user A's browser and wait more than 11 minutes to try to edit the file as user B Expected results:
 	- User B succesfully enters the file for editting

+9. Delete tables
+Pretasks: you have logged in and have uploaded a table
+Steps:
+	1. Share the table with another user.
+Then delete the shared table as owner.
+Expected results: The table is deleted and is no longer shared with that user.
+The beautifier, cell locking and coeditor files for this table are also deleted.

+	2. Share the table with 2 or more users.
+Then delete the shared table as owner.
+Expected results: The table is deleted and is no longer shared with all the users.
+The beautifier, cell locking and coeditor files for this table are also deleted.

+	3. Share the table with a user.
+Log out and login with the credentials of that specific user.
+Then delete the shared table.
+Expected results: The table is no longer shown to the user that deleted it.
+The table is still available for the owner and for the other that is is shared with.